Dear the Crypto/Web3 community across the world:

-I am coming to you as the VERY last resort.
+I am coming to you with a solemn heart.
 I am asking you to help me bring about some change where I live.

-Specifically, I am asking you to help me raise a few hundred thousand coins (or about 16 bitcoin to be exact), to enable me install a cereal/grain cleaning, drying and storage facility that will enable the rural poor in my region to access markets for their grains — and thus place them on a self-sustainable path from chronic extreme poverty.
+Specifically, I am asking you to help me raise 16 bitcoin, to enable me install a grain cleaning, drying and storage facility that will create new market linkages for rural poor smallholder farmers in our region — and thus place them on a self-sustainable path from chronic extreme poverty.

 About me: